Orlando Patterson: Early life and education

 Horace Orlando Patterson was born on 5 June 1940 in Westmoreland Parish, Jamaica, to Almina Morris and Charles A. Patterson.
-His parents were strong supporters of Jamaica’s People National Party, the political party he grew up to serve a few decades later.
+His parents were strong supporters of Jamaica's People National Party, the political party he grew up to serve a few decades later.
 His father was a local detective while his mother became a seamstress.
-He had six half-siblings on his father's side but was his mother’s only child.
+He had six half-siblings on his father's side but was his mother's only child.
 He grew up in Clarendon Parish in the small town of May Pen.
 He attended primary school there, then moved to Kingston to attend Kingston College.
 While attending Kingston College, Patterson won a Jamaica Government Exhibition scholarship in 1958.
 Before matriculating in 1959, he taught for a year at the Excelsior High School in Jamaica.
-He went on to earn a BSc in Economics with a concentration in Sociology from the University of the West Indies, Mona, in 1962.
+He went on to earn a BSc in economics with a concentration in Sociology from the University of the West Indies, Mona, in 1962.
 He served as president of the Economics Society, president of the Literary Society and editor of the student magazine 'the Pelican'.
 Patterson earned his PhD in sociology at the London School of Economics in 1965, where he wrote his PhD thesis, the Sociology of Slavery.
 His dissertation adviser was David Glass.
 He also wrote for the recently founded New Left Review, his first work being "The Essays of James Baldwin" in 1964.
 While in London he was associated with the Caribbean Artists Movement, whose second meeting, in January 1967, was held at the Pattersons' North London flat.

 Career

 Earlier in his career, Patterson was concerned with the economic and political development of his home country, Jamaica.
 He served as special advisor to Michael Manley, Prime Minister of Jamaica, from 1972 to 1979 while serving as a tenured professor at Harvard University.
 Committed to working both jobs, Patterson split his time between Jamaica and the United States.
 He often flew to Jamaica the day after his last lecture.

 Patterson is best known for his work on the relationship between slavery and social death, which he has worked on extensively and written several books about.
+Patterson focuses interests on the culture and practice of freedom, comparative study of slavery and ethno-racial relationships, sociological issues relating to underdeveloped areas in which he references the Caribbean and gender and family relations of black societies.
 Other contributions include historical sociology and fictional writing with themes of post-colonialism.
 Patterson has also spent time analyzing social science's scholarship and ethical considerations.

 Patterson currently holds the John Cowles Chair in sociology at Harvard University.

 In October 2015 he received the Gold Musgrave Medal in recognition of his contribution to literature.
 In 2020 he was appointed a member of the Order of Merit, Jamaica's third-highest national honour.

+In 2024 he was the receiver of the Hegel Prize in Stuttgart.